ILGA consultative status controversy

 On 11 December 2006, ILGA-Europe (along with LSVD and LBL) were successful in being granted ECOSOC consultative status.

 ILGA continued to state its opposition to pedophilia and continued to seek ECOSOC Consultative status with the UN, applying once more in May 2009.
 The UN NGO Committee discussed ILGA's most recent application during its sessions in May 2010 and February 2011.
 During this session, the Belgian Mission at the UN asked for a vote on ILGA's application, because "The organization had applied for over ten years and met all prerequisites under the resolution.
 While aware of the divergent views on the organization, he asked that, given the NGO's lengthy history, the Committee make a decision during the current session."
 A "no-action" motion, presented by the Sudanese Representative to counter Belgium's request for a vote, passed with nine Committee members voting in favour (Burundi, China, Morocco, Nicaragua, Pakistan, Russian Federation, Senegal, Sudan and Venezuela), seven voting against (Belgium, Bulgaria, India, Israel, Turkey, Peru and United States), with Kyrgyzstan abstaining and Mozambique and Cuba not present.

-On 25 July 2011, ILGA as a whole were successful in being granted ECOSOC consultative status, with a vote of 30 in favour, 13 against, and five abstentions.
+On 25 July 2011, ILGA as a whole were successful in being granted ECOSOC consultative status, with a vote of 29 in favour, 14 against, 5 abstentions, and 6 absent or not voting.